blabla1337/skf-flask/skf/markdown/knowledge_base/135-knowledge_base--sanitise_sensitive_data_rapidly_from_memory--.md

 **Description:**

-Whenever sensitive data is rapidly removed from the systems memory, this decreases the possibility the attacker can compromise this data since it is removed as soon as it no longer needed.
+Whenever sensitive data is rapidly removed from the systems memory, this decreases the possibility the attacker can compromise this data since it is removed as soon as it is no longer needed.